dennismbugua/Deploying-Django-into-Production-with-Docker/README.md

-# Deploying-Django-into-Production-with-K8-Docker-and-GitHub-Actions
-Deploying Django into Production with Digital Ocean

 ## Overview

 Welcome to codePulse, a state-of-the-art Django-based project tailored for building robust and scalable applications.
 As a seasoned lead software engineer, I've meticulously crafted this project with a focus on optimizing workflows and ensuring seamless deployment for production-ready applications.